natcap/invest.users-guide/source/crop_production.rst

         ├── phosphorous_application_map.tif
         └── potash_application_map.tif

 8. **Irrigation Map (Raster)**  A GDAL-supported raster representing whether irrigation occurs or not.
 A zero value indicates that no irrigation occurs.
 A one value indicates that irrigation occurs.
-If any other values are provided, irrigation is assumed to occur within that cell area.
+If any other values are provided, irrigation is assumed to occur within that cell area  [[CURRENTLY NOT IMPLEMENTED]].

   +---+---+
   |int|int|